peterb12/A-Tour-Of-Haskell/Week5.md

 * A `Suit` data type that represents all possible suits.
 * A `Rank` data type that represents all possible ranks.

 If this sounds complicated, you're overthinking it.
 Just use simple names for the data constructors.
-Data constructors _must_ start with a capital letter, and I suggest you don't use funny symbols or numbers.
+Both type names and data constructors **must** start with a capital letter, and I suggest you don't use funny symbols or numbers.

 ### Homework 6: Post on Google Classroom.